aws-samples/amazon-sagemaker-endpoint-deployment-of-fastai-model-with-torchserve/README.md

 ### Clean up

-Make sure that you delete the Amazon SageMaker endpoint to prevent any additional charges.
+Make sure that you delete the following resources to prevent any additional charges:

+1. Amazon SageMaker endpoint.
+2. Amazon SageMaker endpoint configuration.
+3. Amazon SageMaker model.
+4. Amazon Elastic Container Registry (ECR).
+5. Amazon Simple Storage Service (S3) Buckets.

 ## Conclusion

 This repository presented an end-to-end demonstration of deploying FastAI trained PyTorch models on TorchServe eager model and host in Amazon SageMaker Endpoint.
 You can use this repository as a template to deploy your own FastAI models.
-This approach eliminates the self-maintaining effort to build and manage an customized inference server, which helps you to speed up the process from training a cutting-edge deep learning model to its online application in real-world environment at scale.
+This approach eliminates the self-maintaining effort to build and manage a customized inference server, which helps you to speed up the process from training a cutting-edge deep learning model to its online application in real-world at scale.

 If you have questions please create an issue or submit Pull Request on the GitHub repository.